laialex501/lorechat-container/memory-bank/activeContext.md

    - Created Lambda functions for data processing
    - Added Bedrock model access permissions
    - Integrated Upstash Vector for embeddings storage
+   - Enhanced error handling and monitoring

 3. **Architecture Improvements**
    - Streamlined stack organization
    - Enhanced error handling and logging
    - Improved security with IAM roles and policies

+4. **Container Build System Update**
+   - Added support for Finch as an alternative to Docker
+   - Updated Dockerfiles and docker-compose files for both dev and prod environments
+   - Implemented USE_FINCH build argument to control Finch usage
+   - Set platform to linux/arm64 for improved compatibility

 ## Current Focus